Vespula pensylvanica: Nest associates

 The subterranean nests provide suitable living conditions for many arthropods.
 The most common nest associates are Triphleba lugubris, a Phorid fly.
 The highest abundance of T. lugubris is found during late September to mid-October.
 The females of T. lugubris are typically the first arthropods to locate and exploit V. pensylvanica colonies under conditions favorable for nest associates.
 Large numbers of T. lugubris larvae reside near the bottom of nest between the leaves of nest envelopes.
 T. lugubris is the only nest associate that contributes to colony decline, by destroying pupae in the nests.
 While the larvae feed on dead yellowjacket brood and adults collected beneath the combs, they also feed on V. pensylvanica pupae.
 Similarly, yellowjacket pupae have also been found to feed on the larvae and pupae of T. lugubris living in the food source.

 The other less common nest associates include Cryptophagus pilosus, Fannia spp., and Dendrophaonia querceti.
 These nest associates infest nests later in the season compared to T. lugubris.
 The infestation of C. pilosus typically occurs after colony decline and nest decomposition has begun.
 The late infestation of C. pilosus suggests that these nest associates primarily function as commensals, feeding on fungi in the nests.
 Fannia species are found less frequently in V. pensylvanica nests.
 These larvae and eggs are often more conspicuous at the bottom of nests due to debris covering.
 Larvae of D. querceti are scavengers on yellowjacket feces, dead brood, and dead adults concentrated at the bottom of the nests.
 However, in a few colonies, D. querceti invades late in the season and may attack weakened yellowjacket brood.

 More recently, Sphecophaga vesparum burra has been added as another nest associate.
 The parasite was found for the first time in a V. pensylvanica nest in southeastern Washington in 1977.
 The nest contained one adult, one empty cocoon, and four intact cocoons.
 V. pensylvanica immediately attacks and kills newly introduced Sphecophaga individuals.

 Human importance

 Stings

 The western yellowjacket is often a pest to humans.
-As outdoor human activity has increased, so, too, has the nuisance of V. pensylvanica.
+As outdoor human activity has increased, so, too, has the presence of V. pensylvanica.
 Concentrated garbage has become an alternative food supply, and colonies have emerged in and around areas of human impact, such as recreational parks and resorts.
 Though they tend not to sting unless a violent struggle occurs, they nonetheless violently protect their nests and can sting repeatedly.
 As a result, increased efforts into pest control have occurred.
 Because the chance of colony disturbance and resulting stings is great, the species is recommended to be controlled during outbreaks.
 The recommended treatment of stings is antihistamine ointments and tablets to reduce reactions.
 Those who are highly sensitive or allergic to stings should speak to a physician about alternatives such as emergency kits with premeasured doses of epinephrine or desensitization procedures.